LilisProtoLab/osii_MRI/Software/ShimComputation/README.md

 # Shim Optimization

+Note: All positions are relative to the isocenter of the permanent magnet assembly (the center of the imaging volume), which is typically the geometric center of the magnet assembly.
+Shim magnet positions correspond to the location of the geometric center of the shim magnet.

 ## Algorithms

 ### `NIST_shim.py`

-A _very slow_ genetic algorithm, and is not recommended at this time.
+A _very slow_ genetic algorithm.
+Not recommended at this time.

 ### `NIST_fast_shim.py`